Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: Introduction

 Bondal and Kapranov showed the following result.
 Van den Bergh has also given other proof of this result in the appendix of this article \cite[Theorem A.4.4]{b}. \begin{theorem}\emph{\cite[Proposition 3.3]{bk}} Let $\C$ be a triangulated category.
 Then every Serre functor is a triangulated functor. \end{theorem}

-Reiten and Van den Bergh gave a connection between Auslander-Reiten triangles and Serre duality. \begin{theorem}\emph{\cite[Theorem I.2.4]{rv}} Let $\C$ be a triangulated category with shift functor $\Sigma$.
+Reiten and Van den Bergh gave a connection between Auslander-Reiten triangles and Serre functor. \begin{theorem}\emph{\cite[Theorem I.2.4]{rv}} Let $\C$ be a triangulated category with shift functor $\Sigma$.
 Then $\C$ has a Serre functor $\mathbb{S}$ if and only if $\C$ has Auslander-Reiten triangles.
-Moreover, $\tau=\mathbb{S}\Sigma^{-1}$ where $\tau$ is Auslander-Reiten translation. \end{theorem}
+Moreover, $\tau=\mathbb{S}\Sigma^{-1}$ where $\tau$ is the Auslander-Reiten translation. \end{theorem}

 Quotient categories come in a number of different flavours.
 The one to be considered here is probably the most basic.
 Let $\C$ be an additive category with a subcategory $\X$.
-For objects $A,B\in\C$, denote by $\X(A,B)$ all the morphisms from $A$ to $B$ which factor through an object of $\X$.
+For two objects $A,B\in\C$, denote by $\X(A,B)$ all the morphisms from $A$ to $B$ which factor through an object of $\X$.
 Then the quotient category $\C/\X$ has the same objects as $\C$, and its morphism spaces are defined by

-J{\o}rgensen gave the necessary and sufficient condition for quotient categories to be triangulated categories. \begin{theorem}\emph{\cite[Theorem 3.3]{j}} Let $\C$ be a triangulated category with a Serre functor and $\X$ a functorially finite subcategory of $\C$.
+J{\o}rgensen gave a necessary and sufficient condition for quotient categories to be triangulated categories. \begin{theorem}\emph{\cite[Theorem 3.3]{j}} Let $\C$ be a triangulated category with Serre functor and $\X$ be a functorially finite subcategory of $\C$.
 Then the quotient category $\C/\X$ is a triangulated category if and only if $\tau\X=\X$. \end{theorem}

-In \cite{gko}, Gei{\ss}, Keller and Oppermann introduced $(d+2)$-angulated categories.
+In \cite{gko}, Geiss, Keller and Oppermann introduced $(d+2)$-angulated categories.
 These are generalizations of triangulated categories, in the sense that triangles are replaced by $(d+2)$-angles, that is, morphism sequences of length $d+2$.
-Thus a $1$-angulated category is precisely a triangulated category.
-Iyama and Yoshino \cite{iy} defined Auslander-Reiten $(d+2)$-angle in $(d+2)$-angulated categories.
-Later, Fedele \cite{f} defined Auslander-Reiten $(d+2)$-angles in additive subcategories of $(d+2)$-angulated categories closed under $d$-extensions, an example of which are wide subcategories.
+In particular, a $3$-angulated category is precisely a triangulated category.
+The notion of Auslander-Reiten $(d+2)$-angles in a special $(d+2)$-angulated category was first introduced by Iyama and Yoshino \cite{iy}, and then was generalized by Fedele \cite{f} to arbitrary $(d+2)$-angulated category.

-In this article we will generalise these results into the higher homological case.
+In this article we will generalize these results into the higher homological case.
 Moreover, our proof is not far from the usual triangulated case.
 We hope that our work would motivate further study on $(d+2)$-angulated categories.